Visa Traveler

 • Lack of travel history

-• Lack of detailed cover letter
+• Lack of a detailed cover letter

 • Lack of proper documentation from the sponsor